Trevor-Davis/documentation/production-ready-deployment-steps.md

 If you have access to a DNS server you have already created somewhere in your enviornment, use that, if not identify the DNS server being used by your jumpbox and use that same DNS server.

 ### Provide DHCP Services to NSX-T Network Segment (Optional)
-If you want to use DHCP on your NSX-T segment(s), follow the guidance in this step, if not, skip to XXXXXXXXXXXXXXXX.
+If you want to use DHCP on your NSX-T segment(s), follow the guidance in this step, if not, skip to the [next section](production-ready-deployment-steps.md#put-a-virtual-machine-on-the-nsx-t-network-segment).

 Now that you have created your NSX-T network segment in AVS you can either leverage NSX-T as a DHCP Server or you can relay DHCP requests from the NSX-T segment(s) to a DHCP server somewhere else in your environment.